-World Vision UK keeps all candidate information gathered through the recruitment process confidentially and fulfils the requirements of the UK General Data Protection Regulation.
+World Vision UK keeps all candidate information gathered through the recruitment process and fulfils the requirements of UK data protection laws.

-3.1 Screening: World Vision UK will undertake diligent measures to screen all staff, volunteers, representatives, and Board members.
-These measures will include, (where applicable) addressing safeguarding matters on application forms, questions during interviews and when obtaining references, DBS checks, probationary periods, performance management and general supervision.
-Safeguarding screening measures will apply to all World Vision UK Representatives including independent contractors and consultants.

-3.2 Background Checks: All candidates for employment, casual worker, interim/temporary workers, including independent contractors/consultants and volunteers, who may have contact with a beneficiary or to the beneficiaries, and any personal data, will undergo necessary identification and criminal record/police background checks prior to appointment.
-Such checks will be refreshed at least every two years or as required by law or context.
-World Vision UK endorses the Misconduct Disclosure Scheme - SCHR (Steering Committee for Humanitarian Response), Inter-agency misconduct disclosure scheme and will systemically check with previous employers about SEA issues by requesting a Statement of Conduct as part of the recruitment process.
+- 3.1 Screening: World Vision UK will undertake diligent measures to screen all staff, volunteers, representatives, and Board members.
+These measures will include, (where applicable) addressing safeguarding matters on application forms, questions during interviews and when obtaining references, DBS checks, meeting with the Safeguarding manager before engagement commences to ensure there is a clear understanding of this Policy and adherence to the Behaviour Protocols, probationary periods, performance management and general supervision.
+Safeguarding screening measures will apply to all World Vison UK Representatives including independent contractors and consultants. - 3.2 Background Checks: All candidates for employment, casual workers, interim/temporary workers, including independent contractors/consultants and volunteers who may have contact with a beneficiary or systems containing sensitive personal data will undergo necessary identification and criminal record/police background checks prior to appointment, and such checks will be refreshed at least every two years or as required by law or context.
+World Vision UK endorses the Misconduct Disclosure Scheme and will systemically check with previous employers about SEA issues by requesting a Statement of Conduct as part of the recruitment process.
 World Vision UK representatives needing to travel abroad will be required to undertake an enhanced background check which is refreshed every two years.